zzlyn/OS/README.md

-# OS
-# Projects related to Operating Systems
+# OS - Some projects related to Operating Systems

 Multi Thread APIs: